How to Protect Access Database from Copying? – 10 Ways!

 Step 2

 Now in the opened dialog box of ‘User and Group permission’ hit “permission” tab.
 Here you will see the option ‘Users or Groups’.
-Once you click this option, it will show enter users and groups present within the User/Group name box.
+Once you click this option, it will show entered users and groups present within the User/Group name box.

 Change User Permission In Access Database